Brazil man kills 4 children with hatchet at daycare center

-RIO DE JANEIRO (AP) — A man with a hatchet invaded a daycare center Wednesday in Brazil, killing four children and wounding at least five others, authorities said.
+RIO DE JANEIRO (AP) — A man with a hatchet jumped over a wall and invaded a daycare center Wednesday in Brazil, killing four children and wounding at least five others, authorities said.

-The state’s firefighter corps said the assailant jumped over one of the center’s walls to get inside.
-The dead were between the ages of 5 and 7.
+The assailant turned himself in at a police station and did not appear to have any connection with the center, which offers nursery services, preschool education and after-school activities.
+The dead were between the ages of 5 and 7, authorities said.

-The man turned himself in at a police station and did not appear to have any connection with the school.
-Authorities were searching for a motive, a police detective told television reporters in Blumenau.
+Investigators were searching for a motive, a police detective told television reporters in Blumenau, a city in southern Brazil, near the Atlantic coast.

 Images broadcast on networks showed weeping parents outside the private daycare center called Cantinho do Bom Pastor.

 Amid rumors on social media of other potential attacks, Blumenau’s mayor, Mário Hildebrandt, said the city suspended classes and will declare a 30-day mourning period.

-Hildebrandt said five wounded children were take to hospitals.
+The mayor said five wounded children were take to hospitals.
 One was in serious condition.

 School attacks in Brazil have happened with greater frequency in recent years.
 Last week, a student in Sao Paulo fatally stabbed a teacher and wounded several others in Sao Paulo.

 Brazil has seen at least one past attack on a daycare center.
-That attack also occurred in Santa Catarina state, in 2021.
-That killer used a dagger to kill three children under 2 years old and two adults.
+That attack also occurred in Santa Catarina state, in 2021, when an assailant used a dagger to kill three children under 2 years old and two adults.

-From 2000 to 2022, there have been 16 attacks or violent episodes in schools, four of which happened in the second half of last year, according to a report from researchers led by Daniel Cara, an education professor at the University of Sao Paulo.
+From 2000 to 2022, 16 attacks or violent episodes happened in schools, four of them in the second half of last year, according to a report from researchers led by Daniel Cara, an education professor at the University of Sao Paulo.
 The researchers prepared the report for the government of President Luiz Inácio Lula da Silva.

 “There is no greater pain than that of a family who loses its children or grandchildren, even more so in an act of violence against innocent and defenseless kids,” Lula wrote Wednesday on Twitter.
 “My thoughts and prayers are the families of victims and the community of Blumenau in the face of the monstrosity of what occurred.”